IT Glue Password Asset: Best Practices

 Never use embedded passwords.
 Only use general passwords.
 This is best security practice.

 1. Each password entry should have a title that is unique within the organization.
 If there is more than one of the same type of password, differentiate the title by including the user name.
-The purpose of this policy is to make it easier to tag.
+The purpose of this policy is to make it easier to search for passwords.

-For example, there are two domain admins, one with user name nygeekgirls and one with username administrator.
-Don't use "domain admin" as there is no way to know when tagging which domain admin you are adding to the asset.
+Example: There are two domain admins, one with user name nygeekgirls and one with username administrator.
+Don't use "domain admin" as the title for both, as there is no way to know which domain admin you are adding to the asset.
 Instead, use the following titles:

 domain admin - administrator